euxzy/euxzy/README.md

 # Hi!
-My name is Euxzy
+My name is euxzy